lschubert2/Red-Oak-Social-Media-Report/README.md

 brewery.

 ## PDF of Report
-The link to the PDF report is attached below:
+The link to the PDF report is attached below: [Social Report.pdf](https://github.com/lschubert2/Red-Oak-Social-Media-Report/files/6448055/Social.Report.pdf)

 ## Link to Raw Data